 China’s digital platforms are acing social commerce in ways Western social media can only dream of.
-Whilst platforms popular with Western consumers have never managed to get social shopping off the ground, a number of China’s domestic sites have a thriving social commerce culture.
+While platforms popular with Western consumers have yet to get social shopping off the ground, a number of China’s domestic sites enjoy a thriving social-commerce culture.

 There are several stand-out platforms in Chinese social eCommerce.
-WeChat’s universally popular messaging app makes it easy to shop with JD.com or elsewhere using integrated e-wallets.
-Chinese housewives are addicted to cheap deals on homewares on the explosively popular Pinduoduo app, a kind of online bargain hunting tool for group buyers.
+WeChat’s universally popular messaging app makes it easy to shop with JD.com and elsewhere using integrated e-wallets.
+Chinese consumers are addicted to cheap deals on homewares on the explosively popular Pinduoduo app, a kind of online bargain-hunting tool for group buyers.

 At the more aspirational end of the market, Xiaohongshu offers luxury fashion and top-end beauty products to a wealthy audience looking to treat themselves.

-Translating as ‘Little Red Book’ this luxury app connects wealthy Chinese audiences to overseas brands and each other.
-Like Pinduoduo it connects browsers to people with their own interests, but the goods featured here are highly exclusive.
+Meaning ‘Little Red Book,’ Xiaohongshu is a luxury app that connects wealthy Chinese audiences to overseas brands and one other.
+Like Pinduoduo, it links browsers to people who share their interests, and the goods featured here are highly exclusive.

-To understand the success of Xiaohongshu you have to understand its origins.
-Originally the app was conceived with the simple ambition of connecting Chinese citizens with buying agents who could source goods for them overseas on buying trips.
-This commission-based service known as Daigou used to be the main way Chinese people would source foreign branded goods.
+To understand the success of Xiaohongshu, you must understand its origins.
+Originally, the app was conceived with the simple goal of connecting Chinese citizens with buying agents who could source goods on overseas buying trips.
+This commission-based service, known as Daigou, used to be the main way Chinese people would source foreign-branded goods.

-In the few years since ‘Red’ was established, buyers have become much more likely to make the trips themselves or to buy locally.
-Brands, particularly luxury brands, are much more established in China now compared to even 2013 when the app was launched, and people are much more likely to go overseas and do their own shopping.
+In the few years since ‘Red’ was established, buyers are much more likely to make the trips themselves or buy locally.
+Brands, particularly luxury brands, are much more established in China today as compared to even 2013 when the app was launched, and people are much more likely to head overseas to do their own shopping.

-With Chinese consumers highly suspicious of being tricked by online vendors, Xiaohongshu’s success partly lies in giving them confidence in what and where they buy.
-Reviews are well-integrated with the site and users can use video and pictures to show off their purchases.
+Since Chinese consumers are highly suspicious of being tricked by online vendors, Xiaohongshu’s success lies partly in the ability to add confidence to what and where they buy.
+The site features many reviews and users can post videos and pictures to show off their purchases.

-Social media tools help users spread the word about where they bought an item so other users can find and confidently buy the same thing from the same place.
-But no external links are permitted, which helps boost confidence in sources.
+Social-media tools help users spread the word about where they bought an item so others can find and confidently buy the same thing from the same place.
+No external links are permitted, which helps boost confidence in purchase sources.

-In a highly collectivist society, Xiaohongshu also offers social reassurance that users are favouring the right kind of brand and the right kind of product.
+In a highly collectivist society, Xiaohongshu also offers social reassurance that users are favoring the right kind of brand and product.

-Fitting in is important in China, and consumers that haven’t been wealthy for very long are anxious to be seen to make the correct consumer choices.
+Fitting in is important in China, and consumers who haven’t been wealthy for very long are anxious to be seen making the right consumer choices.
 Xiaohongshu supports this by showing what their peers approve of and helping direct aspirations.

 Chinese society is racing to catch up with the pace of economic improvement.
-Consumer sophistication is evolving rapidly, which leads to discussions about the merits of various goods.
-This includes discussion of the effectiveness of various beauty products and treatments, the virtues of particular consumer electronics or which is the most desirable pram, handbag or holiday.
+Consumer sophistication is evolving quickly, leading to discussions about the merits of various goods.
+This includes discussions about the effectiveness of various beauty products and treatments, the virtues of particular consumer electronics, and which is the most desirable stroller, purse, or vacation.

-Consumers are connected to a network of conversations about brands and products, and they’re often highly committed to product discovery and assessing different providers or vendors.
+Consumers are connected to a network of conversations about brands and products, and they’re often highly committed to product discovery and assessing different providers and vendors.

 The Red Book identified this high level of commitment early on.
-A sizeable proportion of consumers were opening the app up to seven times a day.
+A sizeable proportion of consumers was opening the app up to seven times a day.
 The founders quickly adapted to this demand for products and product knowledge by offering users the chance to buy from them directly.
-What started as an app merely to recommend products became an eCommerce platform for buying them.
+What started as an app to recommend products soon became an eCommerce platform for buying them.

 Role of influencers

 It’s important not to underestimate the importance of influencers in China.
-These celebrities play an important role in driving consumer confidence and drawing their attention to new products and behaviours.
+These celebrities play an important role in driving consumer confidence and drawing attention to new products and behaviors.

-Xiaohongshu incorporates influencers in a way that gives them huge influence on this platform.
-If your brand is in beauty or fashion, it’s pretty essential to get the support of influencers and Xiaohongshu is certainly the place where this influence can be most effective.
+Xiaohongshu incorporates influencers in a way that gives them huge influence on the platform.
+If your brand is in beauty or fashion, it’s pretty essential to get the support of influencers, and Xiaohongshu is certainly a place where this influence can be most effective.

-The highly popular actress Fan BingBing, currently in trouble with the authorities, is the Delia Smith of Xiaohongshu; products she recommends can sell out immediately.
+Highly popular actress Fan BingBing, for example, is the Kim Kardashian of Xiaohongshu; the products she recommends can sell out immediately.

-Don’t make the mistake of thinking Xiaohongshu is just a shopping app.
-It’s far more focused on discussing products than on forcing them on consumers, and it focuses much more on trends and matching to the right product than on price and making a quick sale.
+Don’t mistake Xiaohongshu for just another shopping app.
+It’s far more focused on discussing products than forcing them on consumers, and it concentrates on trends and matching consumers to the right product as opposed to price and making a quick sale.

-Nevertheless, conversion rates on the platform are extremely high and the support of a key influencer can really affect the fortunes of a product or beauty habit.
+Nevertheless, conversion rates on the platform are extremely high, and the support of a key influencer can really affect the sales of a product or beauty habit.

-It’s succeeded by giving users what they want: confidence in the community and in the products featured there.
+It has succeeded by giving users what they want: confidence in the community and products featured there.
 That seems to be the essence of the platform’s success.
-Not only has it been willing to evolve to suit changing times, but it’s also always managed to give users exactly what they want.
+Not only has the Little Red Book been willing to evolve to suit changing times, it’s also always managed to give users exactly what they want.